w3c/wai-tutorials/source/site-navigation/menus-styling.html.erb.md

   - G183
 ---

-Consistent styling enables users to find menus easily.
-Usually, menus are aligned horizontally on the top of the web page or vertically on the left side of the page (in left-to-right languages).
+Consistent styling enables users to find menus easily:

+* Align horizontal menus on the **top of the page** or vertical ones on the **left of the page** (in left-to-right languages).
-Make sure that each item in the menu has enough space available to avoid the text get cut off.
-Make sure that the menu and its items don’t overlap other content on the page, especially when the font size is increased.
-This can also avoid problems when translating the menu into another language.
-Try to avoid line breaks or hyphenation in menu items as they are more difficult to understand.
+* Each item in the menu should have **enough space** to avoid the text get cut off.
+* The menu and its items should **not overlap** other content on the page, especially when the font size is increased.
+This avoids problems when translating menus.
+* **Avoid line breaks or hyphenation** in menu items, if possible, as they are more difficult to read.

-In contrast to links in running text, menus usually don’t need to be underlined as they stand out as clickable items on their own.
+* In contrast to links in running text, menus are **usually not underlined**, as they stand out as clickable items on their own.

-If icons or images are used in menus, an appropriate alternative text should be provided.
+* Appropriate **alternative text** is provided if icons or other images are used in menus.
 See the [Images Tutorial](/images/index.html) for more details.

 ## Item states

-Communicating the state of the menu clearly will ensure that the menu is easier to use.
-Style the states in a way so they do not rely on color alone.
-Add a underline or change the shape of an icon or the menu item to communicate the state to people with reduced color perception.
+Menus are easier to use if the state of each menu item is clearly communicated.
+Make sure to not rely on color alone to convey the state: Add an underline or change the shape of an icon or the menu item as a whole provides the state to people with reduced color perception.

 ### Hover and Focus states

 Change hovered or focused menu items to give users visual guidance while navigating the page.
-In the [example below](#example) the hover and focus states are indicated by using an inverted color scheme (blue on white instead of white on blue) and by underlining the items.
+In the [example below](#example), hover and focus states use an inverted color scheme (blue on white instead of white on blue) and underline the items.

 {::nomarkdown}
 <%= code_start('','CSS') %>